alykhank/dotfiles/README.md

 - All Vim plugins in `.vimrc` will be installed

-- `Meslo LG S Regular for Powerline.otf` (a patched font for symbols on the Vim statusline) will be installed
+- Meslo for Powerline (a patched font for symbols on the Vim statusline) will be installed
     - Font installs may require you to log out and log back in to take effect

-- You will be prompted to complete the `.gitconfig`
+- You will be prompted to complete `~/.gitconfig_user`

-    - You can temporarily prevent these changes from marking this repo as dirty with `git update-index --assume-unchanged .gitconfig`
+- Feel free to add custom bash commands in `~/.bashrc`, it is sourced from `~/.bash_profile`

 Once `make` has completed, please close your shell and open a new instance.